 There were plenty of assignments to experiment with your writing.
 The office hours as well as the lesson discussions to ask questions really tend to help with doubts and queries with insights from peers or the team.

 One thing that gives a personal touch to the learning experience is the outline he shares with us of his novel-Honeymoon.

-This course covers how to keep productive, is your raw idea good enough to turn it into a bestseller, how to structure a plot, creating complex and memorable characters, first lines, dialogue, constructing a chapter, secret to writing suspense, ending the book, editing, working with co-authors, titles and covers, marketing your book and his own personal journey.
+This course covers how to keep productive, is your raw idea good enough to turn it into a bestseller, how to structure a plot, create complex and memorable characters, first lines, dialogue, construct a chapter, secret to writing suspense, ending the book, editing, working with co-authors, titles and covers, marketing your book and his own personal journey.

 The lessons are prerecorded and each focuses on a different avenue of writing.
-The Masterclass has twelve video sessions as listed below:
+The James Patterson Masterclass has twelve video sessions as listed below:

 - Passion + Habit

 - First Lines